nds-spraakverarbeiden/nmk-corpus/README.md

 This repository provides a corpus of North Markian and Central Pomeranian (German _Nordmärkisch-Mittelpommersches Korpus_, NMK), consisting of copyright-free literary works to represent the primary regions and varieties of the dialect.

-**The corpus can also be browsed an queried online under [https://corpora.philhist.uni-augsburg.de](https://corpora.philhist.uni-augsburg.de/teitok/nmk/).**
+**The corpus can also be browsed and queried online under [https://corpora.philhist.uni-augsburg.de](https://corpora.philhist.uni-augsburg.de/teitok/nmk/).**

 North Markian is a dialect of Low German spoken in the federal states of Sachsen-Anhalt, Brandenburg and Mecklenburg-Vorpommern in Germany.
 For modern Mecklenburg-Vorpommern and the historical region of Hither Pomerania in modern Poland, the dialect is referred to as _Central Pomeranian_, but differences between North Markian proper and Central Pomeranian are marginal.
 In modern Poland, the dialect is extict, in Germany, it is severely threatened.